gunn4r/vscode-changesets/README.md

 # Changesets VSCode Extension

-This extension provides a simple way to use the [changesets](https://github.com/changesets/changesets) workflow directly from within VSCode.
+This extension provides a simple way to use the [changesets](https://github.com/changesets/changesets) workflow directly from within VSCode or Cursor.

 ## Features